MihaMarkocic/cloudservices/AWS/transit_gateway/README.md

     4. Create security groups for public instances:
         - in VPC A *(SSH\* allowed from anywhere, HTTP allowed from both VPCs, ICMP ping allowed from both VPCs; all outbound traffic allowed)*
         - in VPC B *(SSH\* allowed from anywhere, HTTP allowed from both VPCs, ICMP ping allowed from both VPCs; all outbound traffic allowed)*
-    5. Create internet gateway and route table in VPC A and B. Within each VPC associate both subnets to the route table and set the routes:
+    5. Create an internet gateway and route table in VPC A and B. Within each VPC associate both subnets to the route table and set the routes:
-        - routing the packects going to *(0.0.0.0/0)* through internet gateway
+        - routing the packets going to *(0.0.0.0/0)* through the internet gateway
-        - routing the packets going to the other VPC through transit gateway
+        - routing the packets going to the other VPC through the transit gateway

 - [Transit](https://github.com/MihaMarkocic/cloudservices/tree/master/AWS/transit_gateway/modules/transit):
-    1. Create Transit gateway with default route table connecting VPC A and VPC B.
+    1. Create a transit gateway with default route table connecting VPC A and VPC B.
     2. Attach VPC A with its subnets to the transit gateway and its default route table.
     3. Attach VPC B with its subnets to the transit gateway and its default route table.
     4. Define transit gateway route in default route table pointing to VPC A.